-The facilities include a range of lab-scale exposure facilities, coupled with large-scale environmental chambers.
+The facilities include a range of lab-scale exposure facilities, coupled with large-scale environmental chambers and state-of-the-art characterisation techniques.
 These facilities will allow accelerated ageing of common and novel materials under a range of simulated environments, and ground energy research.
-The centre will also include a field exposure site with full meteorological monitoring for the long-term exposure of materials.
+The Centre will also include a field exposure site with full meteorological monitoring for the long-term exposure of materials.
+In addition, a large-scale geo-energy facility is to be installed, enabling real-time monitoring of ground source heat pumps and heat exchangers.

 The evidence generated will ultimately lead to an improvement in whole-life infrastructure material performance and the development of innovative materials to reduce material use, monetary and energy (carbon) costs and maintenance requirements.

-The Centre for Infrastructure Materials is due to launch in early 2021.
-However, much of its equipment is available for use in other buildings.
-This equipment will be relocated to the Centre once it is built.
+The Centre for Infrastructure Materials is due to launch in a new building in early 2022.
+However, much of its equipment is already available for use in the School of Civil Engineering and will be relocated to the Centre once it is built.

 |Who can use the facility||Functions/facilities available|